MicrosoftDocs/globalization/globalization/input/line-and-word-breaking.md

+---
+title: Line and Word Breaking
+description: Some languages don't indicate the distinction between words by using spaces, different guidelines must be followed to deal with these languages. ms.assetid: 792a33f6-1e08-48e9-b7f4-9a845c0fb9c8 ms.date: 03/16/2016
+---
 # Line and Word Breaking

 Along with Complex Scripts, word and line breaking add a special case when multilingual text is to be parsed or displayed.